 Kathie: “I don’t want to die.”

 Jeff: “Neither do I, baby but if I have to, I’m going to die last.”

 In the coming months, Noir Alley will expose you to a loaded revolver full of snappy patter, bad news broads, and the guys who fall for them.
-Upcoming flicks include Nicholas Ray’s In A Lonely Place, featuring one of Humphrey Bogart’s best — and most atypical — performances as temperamental screenwriter (and murder suspect) Dixon Hill; Raw Deal, starring Claire Trevor, one of noir’s toughest dames, in a tale of love and murder; and Night and the City, director Jules Dassin’s existential London noir with Richard Widmark.
+Upcoming flicks include Nicholas Ray’s In A Lonely Place, featuring one of Humphrey Bogart’s best — and most atypical — performances as temperamental screenwriter (and murder suspect) Dixon Steele; Raw Deal, starring Claire Trevor, one of noir’s toughest dames, in a tale of love and murder; and Night and the City, director Jules Dassin’s existential London noir with Richard Widmark.
 Keep yourself up to date on the Noir Alley Facebook page, which has a ton of additional content, including a weekly “Noir or Not?” feature where Muller debates the noir bona fides of films like Casablanca.
 Noir Alley airs Sundays at 10am ET on Turner Classic Movies.
 Hopefully, I’ll see you around those dark corners down the street.

 Photo by Paramount Pictures (courtesy Wikimedia)